oli4wolf/swisstopo-tile-downloader/README.md

 Additionaly a second script (obstacles/downloaderObstacles.py) downloads the flight obstacles and generates the point in the dimension of the downloaded tiles.

 Please consider to use Linux or other OS which handles many small files better.

+Thermik Hotspot is the CSV of bounding box switzerland from KK7.